How to search ESA Archives material

 NB Files will be downloaded according to the behaviour configured in your browser.
 If your browser opens the image in a new window instead of downloading directly to your PC, right click on the image and select ‘Save image as…’ Don’t forget to empty your downloads folder of heavy files periodically.

-Terms and Conditions for use
+Terms and Conditions of use of the ESA Archives

-You may not modify, publish, transmit, participate in the transfer or sale of, reproduce, create derivative works from, distribute, perform, display or in any way exploit any of the content from the ESA Archives without obtaining prior written authorisation, by contacting Archive.Services@esa.int.
+You may not modify, publish, transmit, participate in the transfer or sale of, reproduce, create derivative works from, distribute, perform, display or in any way exploit the ESA Archives without prior written authorisation from us, nor use the ESA Archives in any way that may imply the endorsement by ESA or any ESA employee of a commercial product, process or service.

 Use of ESA logo